 Antarctica is particularly sensitive to the effects of pollution as the environment is near pristine to begin with meaning that any pollution is often more obvious, the cold temperatures mean that the natural processes that help remove pollution in other parts of the world happen far more slowly so it has more of a chance to build up.

-Antarctica is however the most stringently protected part of the earth, there are strict guidelines under the Antarctic Treaty Protocol on Environmental Protection about what can and can't be left in Antarctica, unfortunately though, despite being so far from the rest of the world and not connected by any land mass, pollution from elsewhere does also find its way to Antarctica.
-As Antarctica is one of the cleanest, least polluted places on earth it is an ideal location for measuring the spread of global pollutants.
+Antarctica is however the most stringently protected part of the earth and there are strict guidelines under the Antarctic Treaty Protocol on Environmental Protection about what can and can't be left there.
+Unfortunately though despite being so far from the rest of the world and not connected by any land mass, pollution from elsewhere does also find its way to Antarctica.
+As it is one of the cleanest, least polluted places on earth Antarctica is an ideal location for measuring the spread of global pollutants.
 Minute traces of man-made chemicals used in other parts of the world can be detected in the snow that falls over the region.
 They become concentrated in the bodies of local wildlife such as fish and then seals and penguins.

 The ozone hole is probably the best example of pollutants that are produced in one place, having their effects in another.

 More mundane, but equally great threats to Antarctica are the effects of casual pollution that goes along with the every day life and activities of personnel on bases and of tourists.
 In a cold and slowly changing environment the effects of simple events can be there for years.
 Organic material can take decades to decay where it would be gone in months even in the temperate parts of the world.
 The outline of footprints on delicate cold climate moss-banks can still be seen years later.